ultimateai/fe-live-challenge-react/README.md

 This project includes a function to produce intents data that you can use in your work.

-Each item in the JSON contains the following:
+Each item in the intents returned from the dunction contains the following:
 - `id`: The unique ID that identifies the intent.
 - `name`: The name of that intent.
 - `description`: A string describing what the intent is used for.